 In the summer the village of Wilmington offers PMD shuttles on select Sundays from 1 - 4 p.m.
 For only $5 you can ride the shuttle as many times as you can manage in a day.
 I guarantee you’ll have a blast.

 4. Flume Trails

 The Flume Trails are the iconic trail system in the Adirondacks.
 Fifteen miles of trails vary from smooth and flowing to steep and technical.
 The farther you go up the mountain, the more technical the trails get.
-Locals who ride here multiple times a week for years still haven’t grown tired of these trails.
+Locals ride here multiple times a week for years and still don't grow tired of these trails.
 You can ride loops until you’re dizzy, and then ride over to the Poor Man’s Downhill Trail for more action.